 21-29 Decreases 0.1 point per position

-7. Non-trophy ridden events will not count towards any class ranking.
+Non-trophy ridden events will not count towards any class ranking.
 If a rider who repeatedly rides non- trophy has no points towards a ranking, then that rider shall receive the last place number in the rider's "normal" class for the coming season.

-10. For any rider, 15 years old or older to be championship eligible he/she must check in at least 50% of the events they ride during a season.
+For any non-junior rider, 13 years old or older to be championship eligible he/she must accrue checker credits equal to at least 50% of the events they ride during a season.
+A young or inexperienced checker will be paired with an experienced, adult checker.
 At a buddy check trial, all competitors are considered as checkers.

-11. Only 1 morning and 1 afternoon Trialsmaster per event will be awarded 15 championship points and 2 checker credits each, for a maximum of 1 event per season.
+Up to 2 morning and 2 afternoon Trialsmasters, as designated on the event flyer, per event will be awarded 30 championship points and 3 checker credits each, for a maximum of 1 event per season.
 Any additional workers or helpers will not be awarded championship points or checker credits.